Facial Nano-Fat Transfer Procedure

-Autologous fat transfers involve taking fat from your body, purifying it, and then injecting the purified fat tissues into another area of your body.
-Patients choose a facial fat transfer procedure to address issues such as frown lines, wrinkles, eye bags and circles, and the sunken cheeks most people acquire as they age.
-An additional benefit of the procedure is the effect it has on skin, which thins with age.
-The purified fat injections increase blood circulation, giving the patient’s skin a glowing, rosy appearance.
+Autologous nano-fat transfers involve taking fat from your body, purifying it, and then injecting the purified fat tissues into another area of your body.
+Facial fat transfer procedures are a preferred technique for Dr. Vallecillos in Beverly Hills to address volume loss issues of the face, and particularly in the tear trough area, the temples and brow, chin, nasolabial folds, and jawline.
+An additional benefit of the procedure is the effect that fat transfer has on the skin, which, as we know, thins with age.
+The purified fat injections, which naturally contain stems cells and related growth factors, increase blood circulation and may improve skin tone and texture, giving the patient a glowing, rosy appearance.

 Patients often choose autologous fat transfers over other injectables because there is no danger of allergic reaction when the injectable material comes from your own body.